booyasatoshi/googleguard/README.md

 The way you use keyboard shortcuts, your reading speed, your common typing errors - these patterns are as unique as a fingerprint.
 Combined with Chrome's hardware fingerprinting and network analysis, this creates a tracking system that's nearly impossible to evade through conventional means.

 # How GoogleGuard Overcomes Chrome's Block of Privacy Extensions
 The extension achieves ping blocking through a sophisticated multi-layered approach that outmaneuvers Chrome's restrictions on privacy extensions.
-The key innovation lies in a multi layer approach implementing novel techniques and attack vectors against established Chrome compponents like the DOM (exploiting the DOM to monitor for mutated attributes and clean them) and API, using legitimate pathways to subvert Chrome's built-in surveillance.
+The key innovation lies in a multi layer approach implementing novel techniques and attack vectors against established Chrome components like the DOM (exploiting the DOM to monitor for mutated attributes and clean them) and API, using legitimate pathways to subvert Chrome's built-in surveillance.

 ## Pre DOM Initialization
 At the core of this approach is an aggressive early initialization strategy.
 The extension's content script is configured to inject at "document_start" in the manifest, ensuring it runs before the document begins parsing and before any DOM elements exist.
 This timing is crucial - it allows the extension to establish its protective measures before Google's tracking scripts can initialize or attach any listeners.
 The extension immediately begins overriding and poisoning key browser APIs that Google's tracking systems depend on, effectively corrupting the tracking environment before it can establish itself.